ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 are acceptable states.

-Integrity Registers can be used to model the PCRs in a TPM or vTPM, in which case the identifier is the register index, as well as other kinds of vendor-specific measured objects.
+Integrity Registers can be used to model the PCRs in a TPM or vTPM, in which case the identifier is the register index, or other kinds of vendor-specific measured objects.

 ##### Domain Types {#sec-comid-domain-type}